Becheler/Becheler.github.io/pages/quetzal.md

 For example, here is a code extract of a documentation script.
 We use just some of the Quetzal capabilities to simulate a demography in an arbitrary demic structure.

-The keypoint is that even the simulator behavior is complex, we have total control on many implementation details and the code is still compact, easy to read and fast to execute:
+The keypoint is that even if the simulator behavior is complex, we have total control on many implementation details and the code is still compact, easy to read and fast to execute: